The tropical plant, Peperomia Rosso [pep-er-ROH-mee-uh] [ros-so], is a sport of the popular Peperomia caperata

 Poor conditions may also cause problems with leaf spot.

 Excessive watering or overhead water can cause root and crown rot.

 Spider mites and fungus gnats may be problematic when overwatered.

 Take care to water your plant infrequently.

-Peperomia is sometimes subject to cucumber mosaic virus which causes a malady known as ring spot.
+Rosso Peperomia like other peperomias is sometimes subject to cucumber mosaic virus which causes a malady known as ring spot.

 If you notice withered, deformed the leaves on your plant, pinch or prune them off and the plant should recover on its own.

 Plants in need of repotting or overwatered plants may tend to wilt because their roots are not getting enough air.

 Be sure to keep them in the right sized pots with a suitable, airy potting medium.
 Water correctly.

 Outdoors Peperomia rosso may have a problem with slugs and snails.

 Use a slug and snail bait which contains sodium ferric EDTA.
 Alternately, just set out a few small dishes filled with beer.